RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

 Library to work with RecordsKeeper streams.

-You can publish, retrieve and verify stream data by using stream class.
-You just have to pass parameters to invoke the pre-defined functions.
+You can publish, retrieve and verify stream data by using Stream class.
+You just have to pass parameters to invoke the pre-defined functions of Stream class.

 Libraries
 ---------